jmakila/SavePinned/README.md

 > [!NOTE]
 > This project has migrated to [save-pinned-tabs/SavePinned](https://github.com/save-pinned-tabs/SavePinned).
 > Please visit that repository for the latest code and releases.
+> Also please visit that repository to open issues requesting features or bug fixes.

 A chrome extension to save and load groups of pinned tabs